Gigabit experience is easier with Ericsson Radio System

-The Ericsson Radio System, with its end-to-end portfolio hardware, software and services, will help all operators achieve superior mobile broadband performance – including Gigabit LTE – smoothly and profitably, whatever their starting point.
+The Ericsson Radio System, with its end-to-end portfolio hardware, software and services, will help all operators achieve superior mobile broadband performance – including Gigabit experience – smoothly and profitably, whatever their starting point.
 It offers the flexibility to enable operators to try out new features in high-traffic areas, before rolling them out more widely.

 With more than 400 network deployments, the Ericsson Radio System is a robust but flexible portfolio that enables operators to invest wisely in a hardware platform which can be adapted to serve everything from 2G to 5G, through the risk-free implementation of a series of future-proof building blocks.

 Making best use of available spectrum for Gigabit experience

 LTE can be deployed in all legacy mobile network bands, as well as other frequencies in unlicensed spectrum, using Licensed Assisted Access and similar techniques.